National Conference

 CONFERENCE PHILOSOPHY

-The 2026 National Closing the Gap Indigenous Health Conference is grounded in a truth our Elders have always taught us: sharing is caring—and caring demands action.
+The 2026 National Indigenous Closing the Gap Health Conference is grounded in a truth our Elders have always taught us: sharing is caring—and caring demands action.
 But we must ask ourselves: Is the Gap in Aboriginal and Torres Strait Islander health truly closing, or has “Closing the Gap” become just another government catch phrase?

 Our communities continue to experience some of the highest rates of diabetes, heart and kidney disease, obesity, preventable illnesses, and mental health challenges.
 These are not just statistics—they are lived realities shaped by history, systemic inequities, and structures that were never designed with us in mind.